susurss/Modernised-Faces-Pack/README.md

 # If Using Geode

-This beta is NOT included in the Texture Workshop Instead, manually add it to your packs folder
+This beta is NOT included in the Texture Workshop.
+Instead, manually add it to your packs folder

 # Current Content